Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

-which claims that $P_k^{\text{FD-LSM}}$ is equivalent to a customized $P_k^{\text{LSM}}$ on a control-variated ``kernel'' with the help of the FD ansatz. \end{proof}
+The following Sec.\ref{sec:Error-Analysis} will demonstrate that the primary source of regression error in this decomposition arises from the second term, equivalent to a customized projection on a control-variated ``kernel'' with the help of the FD ansatz. \end{proof}

 Based on Prop.\ref{prop:FD_LSM_CV_LSM}, proof of convergence on LSM from previous studies (\cite{Longstaff2001, Stentoft2001}) is equally applicable to FD-LSM.
-As $R\rightarrow\infty$, both $P_k^{\text{FD-LSM}}$ and $P_k^{\text{LSM}}$ converge to the exact continuation function and are thus unbiased estimators.
-However, the variance of projection ``kernel'' in the former is reduced tremendously in a control variated manner by observing
+Both $P_k^{\text{FD-LSM}}$ and $P_k^{\text{LSM}}$ are unbiased estimators.
+However, the variance of projection ``kernel'' in the former is reduced tremendously in a control variated manner by observing (with the help of Eqn.\ref{eqn:optimalFDbeta})

 with